 I drizzled these cherry hand pies with a simple glaze.

-Simply whisk together 2 cups powdered sugar, splash of vanilla extract and about 2 tablespoons of whole milk.
+Whisk together 2 cups powdered sugar, splash of vanilla extract and 1-2 tablespoons of whole milk.
 Adjust the milk as needed, depending on the thickness of glaze you desire.
 Whisk together well to work out any lumps.
+Spoon over hand pies and let the icing dry.

 More Pie Recipes